nochadisfaction/pixel/src/content/docs/api.md

 ---
 title: "API Documentation"
-description: "Complete API documentation for Pixelated Empathy including Convex backend endpoints"
+description: "Complete API documentation for Pixelated Empathy backend endpoints"
 pubDate: 2024-01-15
 author: "Pixelated Team"
-tags: ["api", "documentation", "convex"]
+tags: ["api", "documentation"]
 draft: false
 toc: true
 ---

 # API Documentation

-This document provides an overview of the API endpoints available in the application, focusing on the Convex backend.
+This document provides an overview of the API endpoints available in the application.

-## Convex API Structure
+## API Structure

-Our Convex API is organized into several functional areas:
+Our API is organized into several functional areas:

 - **Auth**: User authentication and authorization
 - **Messages**: Message sending and retrieval